 Item Item Type Behavior and Usage Policy Overview Dashboard Displays the Policy Designer Overview page.
 Policy Overview - Execution Graph Displays a summary of the execution results for the 20 most active policies within the past 30 days.
-This graph is based on the query Policy Overview- Execution and is displayed in the Policy Designer Overview page.
-Policy Overview -Average and Max time Graph Displays a summary of the Time in Queue , that is, the time taken from the Execution Start time to the Trigger Sent time in the past four hours (4 hrs).
-This graph is displayed in the Policy Designer Overview page.
+This graph is based on the query Policy Overview- Execution and is displayed on the Policy Designer Overview page.